viamrobotics/docs/docs/components/input-controller/_index.md

 ## Configuration

-Configuration depends on which `model` the type of device you wish to configure falls under.
+Configuration depends on which `model` the device you wish to configure falls under.

 For configuration information, click on one of the following models: